WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 -   `index.html` - the shell, or browser chrome
 -   Web Worker script

-You can deploy the content of the folder `wasm-wordpress-net` to your server using SSH, such as `scp` or `rsync`.
+You can deploy the content of the folder to your server using SSH, such as `scp` or `rsync`.

 It is a static site, except for these dynamic aspects.